tiktok-privacy-innovation/PrivacyGo/mpc-dualdp/README.md

 # MPC-DualDP
 [![License](https://img.shields.io/badge/license-Apache%202-blue.svg)](LICENSE)

-Secure multiparty computation (MPC) is a desired tool to provide privacy to the input data and intermediate results during secure computation.
-However, MPC can not help if the computation results leak information about the input data.
-To bound information leakage in outputs of protocols, we can apply differential privacy such that the MPC outputs are perturbed by the addition of noise before the outputs are revealed.
-Therefore, we need a mechanism that allows MPC servers to collaboratively generate random noise in a secret fashion.

-MPC-DualDP is a distributed protocol for generating shared differential privacy noise in a two-server setting.
-MPC-DualDP leverages MPC to sample random noise according to specific distributions, and outputs the noise in the form of secret sharing.
+While secure multiparty computation (MPC) protects input data and interim outcomes, it falters when exposing input specifics through outputs.
+To curtail these data leaks, differential privacy proves effective.
+This involves injecting noise into MPC outputs before their disclosure.
+Thus, a discreetly collaborative method for MPC servers to generate random noise becomes indispensable.

+Our MPC-DualDP protocol is designed for dual-party scenarios, where two servers collaborate to generate shared noise for the purpose of ensuring differential privacy.
-Currently, we support the generation of noise following binomial distribution, and more distributions might be supported in the future.
+Currently, we support the generation of noise following a binomial distribution, and more distributions might be supported in the future.
 As for the security model, our protocol and implementation provide security and privacy against two semi-honest servers.
-The round complexity of our protocol is 1, and the communication complexity is $O(n)$ if we consider a binomial distribution $Bin(n,p = 0.5)$.
+In terms of the protocol's efficiency, it involves only one round of communication, and if we consider a binomial distribution $Bin(n, p)$, the communication complexity scales as $O(n)$.

+MPC-DualDP guarantees that neither the adversary nor any party possesses knowledge about any portion of the noise generated, ensuring the fulfillment of the differential privacy guarantee.
+As a result, excessive noise injection by each party, a characteristic of other related approaches, can be eliminated.
+This leads to better data utility.
+Consequently, MPC-DualDP stands out in comparison to other similar methods.
+The concealed nature of noise generation for each party also guarantees the coherence of the final output in the MPC process for both parties.

 ## How to use MPC-DualDP